-In today’s world, customer’s expectation is very high while visiting any e-commerce website.
-They want to find their required product quickly and efficiently to get any details on Google, Bing, or any other typical search engine.
+In today’s world, customers’ expectations are very high when visiting any ecommerce website.
+They want to find their required product quickly and efficiently.

 Generally, on average, the following behavior is overserved for customers using site search:

 - 10% — 15% of site customers utilize search on the site